agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 **What to do:** Have some actual conversation first, then try analysis

 ### **Success Messages**
-When you copy a branch, you'll see: *"The full history for [Topic Name] has been copied to your clipboard"* Just paste it into a new chat to continue that specific discussion!
+When you copy a branch, you'll see: *"The full history for [Topic Name] has been exported to file [filename].
+Please attach the file to your new chat."*
+Just attach the downloaded file to a new chat to continue that specific discussion!

 ---